chinyun/Javascript-Coding-Challenge/README.md

 Qusetion 8: Write a function that changes dash-separated words like “hello-myfriends” into camel-cased “helloMyfriends”.

-// Bonus: the function removes all dashes if there are more than one, each word after dash becomes uppercased.
+Bonus: the function removes all dashes if there are more than one, each word after dash becomes uppercased.

+Qusetion 9: Collect 6 questions graps essantial concepts of data structure.